i18next/i18next-parser/README.md

 // i18next-parser.config.js

 module.exports = {
-  contextSeparator: '_',
+  contextSeparator: "_",
   // Key separator used in your translation keys

   createOldCatalogs: true,
   // Save the \_old files

-  defaultNamespace: 'translation',
+  defaultNamespace: "translation",
   // Default namespace used in your i18next config

-  defaultValue: '',
+  defaultValue: "",
   // Default value to give to empty keys

   indentation: 2,